Overview

 The code we run in a Callable function has access to the user authentication status and the request's data.

-Callable functions support streaming the response: we describe it in a dedicated section.
+Callable functions support streaming the response: we describe the pattern in a dedicated section.

 Overview and syntax